BernhardDenner/puppet-userstudy-controller/puppet_introduction.md

 The following example configures an application called 'broker'.
 This application uses an INI-style configuration file.
 The Puppet class below performs the following operations:
-- mount the file `/etc/broker/config.ini` on Elektra path `system/sw/broker` it not already done, with Elektra plugins 'ini' and 'enum'
+- mount the file `/etc/broker/config.ini` on Elektra path `system/sw/broker` if not already done, with Elektra plugins 'ini' and 'enum'
 - specifies a default attribute 'prefix' for all 'kdbkey' definitions below.
   This way we do not have to use the full Elektra path for all 'kdbkey' resource